ThinkBigAnalytics/AoaDemoModels/README.md

 And if you want to deploy this behind a restful API add the ModelScorer abstraction for the REST engine

     from .scoring import ModelScorer

-In the case of an R model, the model_modules folder is slightly different with

-                model_modules/
-                    requirements.R
-                    scoring.R
-                    training.R

-Note that other files may be included under the model_modules folder and they will be added to the relevant containers during training, evaluation and scoring.
-Examples of this a common data prep classes etc.

-## Python Model Signatures

-The python train and evaluate functions are

-    def train(data_conf, model_conf, **kwargs):
-       ...

-    def evaluate(data_conf, model_conf, **kwargs):
-       ...

-If deploying behind a Restful scoring engine, the predict function is declared within a ModelScorer class

-    class ModelScorer(object):
-        ...

-        def predict(self, data):
-            ...

-Note that the `**kwargs` is used to ensure future extendibility of the model management framework and ensuring that models are backward compatible.
-For instance, we may pass new features such as callback handlers that the frameworks supports to newer models, but the old models can safely ignore such parameters.

 ### Python Training Progress Callback